 If you like to use more ghee, skip all the other ingredients and make them just with flour, cardamoms, jaggery and ghee.
 But then the taste would entirely be different.

-Some folks believe that ragi in any form like ragi malt, ragi mudde or ragi roti or ragi ladoo can lead to cold and phlegm especially in the monsoons.
+Some people believe that ragi in any form like ragi malt, ragi mudde or ragi roti or ragi ladoo can lead to cold and phlegm especially in the monsoons.
 If you are someone who believes that, I suggest you to use half teaspoon of dry ginger powder.
 You can barely feel the spice in the ragi ladoo.

-Variations or ragi ladoo
+Variations of ragi ladoo